 eSIM Deployment

-If you are still deciding whether eSIM is the right approach, our eSIM comparison page covers the decision stage.
+If you are still deciding whether eSIM is right for your business, our eSIM comparison page covers the decision stage.
 This page focuses on what happens after you have decided to go ahead.

 Not every business handset supports eSIM.
-Before committing to a rollout, audit your current fleet.
+Discovering this mid-rollout causes delays and frustration — audit your fleet before you commit.
 Most iPhones from the XS onwards and Samsung Galaxy S20 onwards support eSIM, but check each model.

 Device categoryeSIM supportNote